 There is also no potable water, so bring your own.

 This campground is a hidden gem on the west side of Big Lake!
 Its a smaller, quieter campground compared to the much larger campground across the lake.
 All of the spots are lake side, and the spots are huge.
 I had the spot at the very end, which was also the Patjens Lake Trail-head.
 People using the trail-head did create a bit of noise throughout the day, but died down once it got dark.
-The design and past fire scars created a unique experience.
+The campground design and past fire scars created a unique camping experience.
 If you have a trailer, please note the actual table/spot/lake was a distance from where trailers had to park on the road.
 Also slides could not hangover the road.